rwatgg/relax-single/README.md

 The framework works out of the box with a static JSON file.
 Check out the examples/page-types branch.

-But it is primairly used to ajax-call a server and receive a JSON response data, see example branches for details.
+But it is primairly used to ajax-call a server and receive a JSON response , see example branches for details.

 The repo includes — other than the framework it self.
 - a gulp setup that is geared towards how we work at RWATGG.
 In theory the Gulp files should not be modified pr. project.
 - stylus mixins
+- Framework Javascript code.
-- Debug view for the framework, to get up and running with routes and all pages real quick
+- Debug view for the framework.
+To get up and running with routes and all pages real quick

 Dependencies
 Backbone
 RelaxLib (insert link)

 #### Get started: